witcomp1050/comp1050-s24-projects-bestproject/README.md

-Comp1050Project README
+Password Pal README

-Welcome to the Have I Been Pwned Project!
+Welcome to Password Pal!
 This README will guide you through setting up and accessing the project.

 Project Overview: